quicwg/base-drafts/draft-ietf-quic-tls.md

-Retry packets (see the Retry Packet section of {{QUIC-TRANSPORT}}) carry a Retry Integrity Tag that provides two properties: it allows discarding packets that have accidentally been corrupted by the network, and it diminishes off-path attackers' ability to send valid Retry packets.
+Retry packets (see the Retry Packet section of {{QUIC-TRANSPORT}}) carry a Retry Integrity Tag that provides two properties: it allows discarding packets that have accidentally been corrupted by the network; and only an entity that receives an Initial packet is able to send a valid Retry packet.

 The Retry Integrity Tag is a 128-bit field that is computed as the output of AEAD_AES_128_GCM ({{!AEAD}}) used with the following inputs: